-7.9.1 Most although not all of the evidence we have received has supported the devolution of policing in line with the devolution of other public services in Wales.
-Devolution would create a better alignment between policies for

-- tackling crime and the causes of crime; would bring accountability for policy and funding into alignment; and would facilitate policing policies better attuned to the circumstances of Wales. - 7.9.2 Policing should therefore be devolved although certain functions including those of the National Crime Agency should be excluded. - 7.9.3 Provided devolution is carried out in a pragmatic and flexible way, we would not expect there to be substantial additional costs, and devolution would open up the potential for savings to be made and for policing priorities in Wales to be more closely aligned with the wishes of the Welsh public.
-We think that the additional costs, while not insignificant, should be manageable provided devolution is designed in a cost effective way.
+- 7.9.1 Most although not all of the evidence we received supported the devolution of policing in line with the devolution of other public services in Wales.
+Devolution would create a better alignment between policies for tackling crime and the causes of crime; would bring accountability for policy and funding into alignment; and would facilitate policing policies better attuned to the circumstances of Wales. - 7.9.2 Policing should therefore be devolved although certain functions including those of the National Crime Agency should be excluded.